Colourful Malaysian spices

 Char Kuey Teow

-Flat rice noodles stir-fried over high heat in a scorching wok to obtain the famous "Wok Hei" (the breath of the wok).
-Mixed with shrimp, cockles, eggs, bean sprouts, and Chinese chives.
+Flat rice noodles stir-fried over a fierce flame in a scorching wok to achieve the famous "Wok Hei" (the breath of the wok).
+Tossed with prawns, cockles, eggs, bean sprouts and Chinese chives.
 It is the king of street food in Penang.

-Estimate your monthly food expenses in Malaysia according to your lifestyle.
+Estimate your monthly food spending in Malaysia based on your lifestyle.

 Where to eat?
-From the pavement to the white tablecloths
+From the pavement to white tablecloths

 The soul of street food.
-Dozens of stalls under one roof.
-It's noisy, it's hot, but this is where you find the best dishes at unbeatable prices.
-A must for integration!
+Dozens of stalls under a single roof.
+It is loud and hot, but this is where you find the best dishes at unbeatable prices.
+A must for settling in!

 Mamak stall

-Run by Malaysians of Indian Muslim origin, Mamaks are open 24/7.
-It's the place to meet for a Teh Tarik and eat a Roti Canai after work or a football match.
+Run by Indian Muslim Malaysians, Mamak stalls are open 24/7.
+They are the go-to spot for a Teh Tarik and a Roti Canai after work or a football match.

-Kuala Lumpur and Penang are full of starred restaurants or those mentioned in the Michelin Guide (like Dewakan or Au Jardin).
-The Malaysian fusion scene revisits the classics with incredible technical skill.
+Kuala Lumpur and Penang are full of starred restaurants or ones featured in the Michelin Guide (such as Dewakan or Au Jardin).
+The Malaysian fusion scene reinvents the classics here with incredible skill.

 To understand the ingredients, you have to go to the source.
-Malaysian markets are explosions of colors and smells.
+Malaysian markets are explosions of colour and aromas.

 • 01.